-- (i) This section applies to a DA relating to land to which this Part applies and: - that is within a KMP - if outside of a KMP, where a KAAR undertaken in accordance with Section 6.4.2 has established the presence of koalas. - (ii) Notwithstanding the requirements of Section 6.4 and at the discretion of Council, a DA for the subdivision of land for the creation of three or more lots may be approved for enclaving in such a way as to permanently exclude koalas by way of fencing, koala-grids and gateways of a type that do not allow koalas to enter the area. - (iii) Any DA to be considered for enclaving must be accompanied by a KAAR. - (iv) Areas of land where the presence of koalas has been established by a KAAR cannot be included in any land that is proposed for enclaving. - (v) In considering any application for the purposes of this section and only after consultation with the KMC, Council must be satisfied that all options relating to conformity with Section 6.4 of the Plan have been explored and exhausted. - (vi) For the purposes of (v) above, the KMC must provide a written response which must be considered by Council as part of the assessment process.
+- (i) This section applies to a DA relating to land to which this Part applies and contains potential koala habitat. - (ii) Notwithstanding the requirements of Section 6.4 and at the discretion of Council, a DA for the subdivision of land for the creation of three or more lots may be approved for enclaving in such a way as to permanently exclude koalas by way of fencing, koala-grids and gateways of a type that do not allow koalas to enter the area. - (iii) Any DA to be considered for enclaving must be accompanied by a KAAR. - (iv) Areas of land where core koala habitat has been established to be present by way of a KAAR; cannot be included in any land that is proposed for enclaving. - (v) In considering any application for the purposes of this section and only after consultation with the KMC, Council must be satisfied that all options relating to conformity with Section 6.4 of the Plan have been explored and exhausted. - (vi) For the purposes of (v) above, the KMC must provide a written response which must be considered by Council as part of the assessment process. - (vii) Council may consequently consider approval of the application subject to:

-- (vii) Council may consequently consider approval of the application subject to: - a) All roads and pedestrian access ways entering the enclaved area including suitable approved devices such as specially constructed koala-grids1 and gates to prevent koalas from entering the area. - b) The design and specifications of the fencing, koala-grids and/or gates referred to in (ii) above being designed in consultation with a suitably qualified fauna ecologist.
+- a) All roads and pedestrian access ways entering the enclaved area including suitable approved devices such as specially constructed koala-grids1 and gates to prevent koalas from entering the area. - b) The design and specifications of the fencing, koala-grids and/or gates referred to in (ii) above being designed in consultation with a suitably qualified and/or accredited individual.
 Where the use of fencing is not considered necessary, sufficient justification in writing must be provided within the documentation supporting the DA. - c) Lands on which the fencing is to be installed must be managed in perpetuity by the proponent with access to Council afforded by way of formal easement. - d) The original DA for development of land to be enclaved providing the following plans to the satisfaction of Council: - the precise location of the fencing - details of conformity with (a) to (c) above. - e) The costs of providing and installing fencing, and maintenance thereof must be met by the proponent.
-No development works pursuant to a CC being provided, are to be undertaken on the land to be enclaved, other than fencing approved as a consequence of (vii) above until the fencing referred to in (b) above is installed and operational. - (viii) Part 7 of the Plan applies to all lands that are within any area to be enclaved. - (ix) The balance of lands relating the DA and which are not to be enclaved, will be subject to the requirements of Part 6.4 of the Plan. - Specifications to require use of 60mm tubular steel pipes at 200mm centres
+No development works pursuant to a CC being provided, are to be undertaken on the land to be enclaved, other than fencing approved as a consequence of (vii) above until the fencing referred to in (b) above is installed and operational. - (viii) Part 7 of the Plan applies to all lands that are within any area to be enclaved. - (ix) The balance of lands relating the DA and which are not to be enclaved, will be subject to the requirements of Part 6.4 of the Plan. - 1 Specifications to require use of 60mm tubular steel pipes at 200mm centres